iamblue/microlattice/README.md

 Microlattice.js® is a JavaScript runtime framework built on Jerryscript.
 Jerryscript is the Lightweight JavaScript engine for Internet of Things.
 Microlattice.js uses an event-driven, non-blocking I/O model ( base on FreeRTOS Native api, without libuv )that makes it lightweight and efficient.

 And...
 Microlattice.js is Fully support Mediatek Wifi+MCU chip (ex.
-MT7687, MT7697 )
+MT7687, MT7697 ) now!

 ## Feature
 [English]